theolepage/ssl-for-slr/README.md

 [VoxCeleb1](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html) and [VoxCeleb2](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox2.html) are used for our experiments and we rely on [MUSAN](http://www.openslr.org/17/) and [Room Impulse Response and Noise Database](https://www.openslr.org/28/) for data augmentation.

-The script `prepare_data.py` is responsible for downloading and preparing all datasets, as well as creating trials and train lists files, following the structure detailed below.
+To download, extract and prepare all datasets run `python prepare_data.py data/`.
+The `data/` directory will have the structure detailed below.

 ```
 data